parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-gpt-4o-cuda-to-omp/output-2/repo/README.txt

 Here is a sample of the control panel at the top of the makefile:

-COMPILER    = clang
+COMPILER    = gcc
 OPTIMIZE    = yes
 DEBUG       = no
 PROFILE     = no

 Explanation of Flags:

-COMPILER <clang> - This selects your compiler (Clang with OpenMP support is recommended).
+COMPILER <gcc> - This selects your compiler (GCC with OpenMP support is required).

 OPTIMIZE - Adds compiler optimization flag "-O3" and other optimizations.